 Prospective students should evaluate more than tuition when choosing an affordable healthcare degree in Queens, NY—program outcomes like graduation rates, licensure exam pass rates and job placement percentages are critical indicators of quality and return on investment. - Graduation Rates: On average, undergraduate healthcare programs in Queens report on-time graduation rates between 80% and 90%, with Queens College achieving an 88% completion rate for its nursing and allied health cohorts. - Licensure & Certification Pass Rates: Leading nursing programs boast NCLEX-RN pass rates of 90%+, while Health Information Technology graduates see AHIMA certification rates above 92%, reflecting rigorous academic preparation. - Job Placement Rates: Within six months of graduation, students from top affordable programs secure employment at rates exceeding 85%.
 For instance, CUNY York College reports an 87% placement rate for its healthcare administration alumni, and St. John’s University graduates post an 83% success rate.
 For a deeper dive into outcome metrics alongside tuition data, explore our analysis of low cost health administration programs.

-What are the prerequisites For enrolling in a Healthcare program in Queens, NY?
+What are the prerequisites for enrolling in healthcare degree program in Queens?

 Enhancing Your Career Through Certification and Professional Development